PoCInnovation/Workshops/software/14.Vercel/README.md

 :heavy_check_mark: Use professional tool to deploy your application

-:heavy_check_mark: Build a basic graphQL API
+:heavy_check_mark: Build a basic REST API

 :heavy_check_mark: Automate your continuous deployment